AmirMasnavi/Industrial-Production-Simulator/Sprint3/documentation/USEI22/01.requirements-engineering/Readme.md

-# USEI06- Display Average Execution and Waiting Times for Operations
+# USEI22 - Identify the Critical Path

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Descriptio
-As a Product Manager, I want to see the average execution times per operation and the corresponding waiting times
+As a Product Manager, I want to identify the critical path of the project so that I can focus on activities that directly affect the project completion time

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->The production simulation should be capable of generating statistical information, including execution times and waiting times per operation.

->The times must be calculated based on the imported data and should consider the production flow of operations across different workstations.

->The simulation must provide a clear view of the average execution times for each operation and the corresponding waiting times, allowing an analysis of efficiency and possible bottlenecks.
+>The critical path is the sequence of activities that determines the total project duration.
+Activities in the critical path have:
+>>Zero slack time.
+>
+>>Dependencies that must be completed sequentially.

+>The system must:
+>>Identify the critical path(s) from the PERT/CPM graph.
+>
+>>Calculate the total project duration based on the critical path

 **From the client clarifications:**